 Do Treasure Hunt cars go up in value over time?

 Some do, most don’t dramatically.
-Popular castings, like Ferrari or Porsche models, tend to hold or appreciate in value.
+Popular castings, like Ferrari or Porsche models, tend to hold their value or appreciate.
 Less sought-after models usually plateau or decline after initial hype fades.
 Condition and the card’s intactness are the biggest factors in long-term value.

 Is it worth grading a Super Treasure Hunt with PSA or similar services?